sagemath/trac_to_gh/Issue 8251.md

 # Issue 8251: traceback when computing E.torsion_subgroup() for an elliptic curve E

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8251

 Original creator: was